The Sun's Supergranulation: Classical fluid theory and phenomenological models

-In the simplest non-rotating hydrodynamic case ($Ta=Q=0$, no induction), when the Rayleigh number is less than a critical value $\RA_{\rm crit}$ that depends on the particular choice of boundary conditions, diffusive processes dominate over buoyancy: the hydrostatic solution is stable, i.e. any velocity or temperature perturbations decays.
-For $\RA> Ra_{\rm crit}$, convection sets in as a linear instability and perturbations grow exponentially in the form of convection rolls or hexagons with a horizontal spatial periodicity comparable to the convective layer depth $d$ in most cases.
-The effects of magnetic fields and rotation on the linear stability analysis are discussed in the next paragraphs.
+In the simplest non-rotating hydrodynamic case ($Ta=Q=0$, no induction), when the Rayleigh number is less than a critical value $\RA_{\rm crit}$ that depends on the particular choice of boundary conditions, diffusive processes dominate over buoyancy: the hydrostatic solution is stable, i.e., any velocity or temperature perturbations decays.
+For $\RA> Ra_{\rm crit} $, convection sets in as a linear instability and perturbations grow exponentially in the form of convection rolls or hexagons with a horizontal spatial periodicity $\lambda$ comparable to the convective layer depth $d$ in most cases.
+For stress-free, fixed temperature boundary conditions, $Ra_{\rm crit}=27\pi^4/4\simeq 657$ and $\lambda_{\rm crit}/d=2\sqrt{2}$, while for rigid, fixed-temperature boundary conditions, $Ra_{\rm crit}\simeq 1707$ and $\lambda_{\rm crit}/d\simeq 2$ (the width of a individual convection roll is $\lambda/2$).
+Some effects of magnetic fields and rotation on linear stability are discussed in the next paragraphs.

-It should be noted that $\RA$, $Q$ and $Ta$ are all extremely large numbers in the Sun, if they are computed from microscopic transport coefficients (Section~\ref{turbulentscales}).
-So, in principle, there is no reason why solar convection should be close to the instability threshold.
-However, theoretical studies of large-scale convection (such as supergranulation) commonly assume that viscous, thermal and magnetic diffusion at such scales are determined by turbulent transport, not microscopic transport.
-This leads to much larger transport coefficients (which can be estimated, for instance, using the typical scale and velocity of the granulation pattern) and much smaller ``effective'' $\RA$, $Q$ and $Ta$, so the ``large-scale'' system is generally considered not too far away from criticality.
-Making this (strong) mean-field assumption serves to legitimate using the standard toolkits of linear and weakly nonlinear analysis to understand the large-scale behaviour of solar convection.